TDSrock/TDSrock.github.io/educ.md

 # [](#header-1)HvA education

-This page is mainly inteded to contain downlod links and information from the portfolio presentation requirements.
+This page is mainly inteded to contain download links and information from the portfolio presentation requirements.

 [Competentie ontwikkel Plan](Docs/cop_Sjors_Gielen.pdf)